CRS Mapping & Transformations: Tactical Implementation in DuckDB Spatial

 Execution Plan Validation

-Run EXPLAIN to verify vectorized execution and confirm that ST_Transform is pushed into the projection phase rather than executed row-by-row in an unoptimized filter.
+Run EXPLAIN to verify that ST_Transform executes in the projection phase rather than inside a filter or cross-join:

-Plan Interpretation: ST_Transform resides in the PROJECTION node, confirming vectorized execution.
-If ST_Transform appears inside a FILTER or NESTED LOOP JOIN, the planner is materializing intermediate results prematurely, indicating missing indexes or unbounded memory limits.
+Plan Interpretation: ST_Transform should appear in a PROJECTION node, not inside a FILTER or NESTED LOOP JOIN.
+If it appears inside a join, the planner is materializing intermediate results prematurely, indicating missing indexes or unbounded memory limits.

 Python Batch Execution